Santosh-Gupta/Research2Vec/README.md

 ## Why vector representation?

-My last project in representing books as vectors worked out pretty well https://github.com/Santosh-Gupta/Lit2Vec
+My last recommender with representing books as vectors worked out pretty well https://github.com/Santosh-Gupta/Lit2Vec

 One of the advantages of having items representated as a vector is that not only can you get reccomendations for a particular items, but you can see how the reccomendations are related to each other.
 You can also just check out a particular field and see the intersections of two fields.